oberth-effect/karlov-food-scraper/README.md

 Simple scraper that scrapes menus of selected restaurants.
 If supplied with a webhook it posts them to Slack.

-Not very reusable, except for `MenickaCzScraper.py` that can be used for any restaurant that publishes to [menicka.cz](https://menicka.cz/).
+Not very reusable, except for `MenickaCzScraper.py` which can be used for any restaurant that publishes lunch menus to [menicka.cz](https://menicka.cz/).

 ## Installation
 ### 1. Clone repo